codyd51/ClassyLock/README.md

 A classy, reimagined lockscreen.

-Warning: This is (probably) very bad code :P if you feel like cleaning it up, I would lov you forever! :D
+Warning: This is (probably) very bad code :P if you feel like cleaning it up, I would love you forever! :D

-ClassyLock, by Phillip Tennen
+ClassyLock - by Phillip Tennen